-- Choose appropriate games to play with tamariki, making sure they are suitable for their age and stage of development.
-You can find helpful information on game classifications here. - Game Rating Information | Xbox - Guide to understanding international gaming classifications | Classification Office - Play games with your child to see what they're exposed to and demonstrate good gaming habits.
-If there is a voice chat option, listen to the conversations in the chat. - Set rules about where tamariki can use their devices to play games it is recommended that this include using devices only in shared areas and not in their bedroom. - Start practicing good habits around privacy, screentime and online behaviour with children and talk about why they are important. - Initiate conversations about online activities, gaming, and how it makes them feel.
+- Choose appropriate games to play with your child, making sure they are suitable for their age and stage of development.
+You can find helpful information on game classifications here. - Game Rating Information | Xbox - Latest classification decisions | Australian Classification - Play games with your child to see what they're exposed to and demonstrate good gaming habits.
+If there is a voice chat option, listen to the conversations in the chat. - Set rules about where children can use their devices to play games it is recommended that this include using devices only in shared areas and not in their bedroom. - Start practicing good habits around privacy, screentime and online behaviour with children and talk about why they are important. - Initiate conversations about online activities, gaming, and how it makes them feel.

-- Pay attention to how gaming makes tamariki behave are they happy, sad, anxious, confused? - Be on the lookout for changes in mood or behaviour, including a shorter temper or becoming withdrawn.
+- Pay attention to how gaming makes your child behave are they happy, sad, anxious, confused? - Be on the lookout for changes in mood or behaviour, including a shorter temper or becoming withdrawn.

-Review Netsafe's advice on gaming
+Review eSafety's advice on gaming.